Reinforcement Learning for Chemical Ordering in Alloy Nanoparticles: Introduction

-Recent work has turned to reinforcement learning (RL) as a unified optimisation approach for atomic structures~\citep{ahmed2025materials}.
-An RL agent can be trained to construct molecules or nanoparticle structures atom-by-atom~\citep{simm2020reinforcement,elsborg2023equivariant}, or even fragment-by-fragment~\citep{flam2022scalable}.
+Starting from seminal work by Hammer et al. using image based reinforcement learning (RL) ~\citep{jorgensen2019atomistic, mortensen2020atomistic, meldgaard2020structure, christiansen2020gaussian, ager2022generating}, recent work has turned to RL as a unified optimization approach for atomic structures~\citep{meldgaard2020structure, ahmed2025materials}.
+An RL agent can be trained to construct molecules or nanoparticle structures atom-by-atom~\citep{christiansen2020gaussian, ager2022generating, simm2020reinforcement,elsborg2023equivariant}, or even fragment-by-fragment~\citep{flam2022scalable}.
 Another approach is to train RL agents to modify an existing structure by treating the configuration space as a labelled graph, which the RL agent learns to reconfigure~\citep{elsborg2024artisan}.
 The benefit of a trained RL policy is that it can rapidly propose near-optimal configurations without performing an exhaustive search from scratch for each structure or composition.
-So far, this approach has been explored only for nanoparticles with small number of atoms\citep{elsborg2023equivariant,ahmed2025materials}.
-In this work, we built and deployed a reinforcement learning framework that couples an equivariant encoder~\citep{rhodes2025orbv3atomisticsimulationscale} with a reinforcement learning model trained via proximal policy optimisation (PPO) to perform composition-preserving structure manipulation actions on the atomic graph to optimise ordering.
+So far, this approach has been explored only for nanoparticles with small number of atoms~\citep{elsborg2023equivariant,ahmed2025materials}.
+In this work, we built and deployed a reinforcement learning framework that couples an equivariant encoder~\citep{rhodes2025orbv3atomisticsimulationscale} with a reinforcement learning model trained via proximal policy optimization (PPO) to perform composition-preserving structure manipulation actions on the atomic graph to optimize ordering.
 Trained once, the agent reproduces a set of provably exact ground state orderings of Mackay-icosahedral \ch{Ag_{X}Au_{309-X}} nanoparticles.